Who This is For

 Inside the Three-Phase Framework

-This 3-hour (in-person or virtual) workshop provides supervisors with an actionable framework to respond to counsellor survivors following a client’s death, suicide, or tragic event.
+This workshop, available in-person or virtually, gives supervisors a practical framework to support counsellor survivors after a client’s death, suicide, or other tragic events.

 1